the-anna-project/annad/doc/concept/clg.md

 - if information is within certenty range, return information, otherwise return error to keep neural activity up

 ### unknown
-- how to get brain waves in sync?
-- how to obtain persistent neural activity?
+- how to learn across CLG trees?